igor-baiborodine/kiroule.com/content/page/about.md

 ### Igor Baiborodine

-I am a full-stack enthusiast interested in Go and Java programming, Jamstack, and DevOps.
+I am a full-stack enthusiast interested in Java and Go (aka, Golang) programming, Jamstack, and DevOps.
 You can find more detailed information about my professional experience in my [LinkedIn profile](https://www.linkedin.com/in/igorbaiborodine).

 This blog is mostly about my software development/DevOps adventures.
 You can find here various how-tos, tutorials, and write-ups about my personal project experiences.
 In case you need to contact me, please email